Table of Contents

 Water is relatively incompressible compared to oil.
 This means pressurized situations, it will maintain its low viscosity, reducing oil film strength, which results in more component wear and tear.
 Also, when water is exposed to the high pressures in “load zones” near gears and bearings, it causes problems such as:

-How to Deal with Water Contamination
+How to Deal with Water Contamination?

 Dealing with water contamination is an integral part of the oil management strategy and involves two essential steps—detection and cleaning.